decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 By doing this, you can query your NFT contract or indexer to build the information required to respond to the API as it contains the information about who owns which wearable:

 Let's say your contract implements the [ERC721 standard](https://eips.ethereum.org/EIPS/eip-721) with the enumeration extension.
-If we would like to get the tokens owned by the address `0x0f5d2fb29fb7d3cfee444a200298f468908cc942`, your API can query the contract using the `balanceOf` to get the amount of tokens owned by the address and later loop the tokens with the `tokenOfOwnerByIndex` to get the information about the tokens the address has.
+If we would like to get the tokens owned by the address `0x0f5d2fb29fb7d3cfee444a200298f468908cc942`, your API can query (as one of the sources) the contract using the `balanceOf` to get the amount of tokens owned by the address and later loop the tokens with the `tokenOfOwnerByIndex` to get the information about the tokens the address has.

-Having all the tokens that the an address owns, the API can easily build the response by building each of the assets:
+Having all the tokens that an address owns, the API can easily build the response by mapping each of the assets:

 ```json
 {